-A fantastic workplace is simple (if you follow the approach), universal (it can apply to any industry sector, any country and intended work style, or any level of spend), and is thereby attainable.
+A fantastic workplace is simple (if you follow the approach) and universal (it can apply to any industry sector, any country and intended work style or any level of spend), and is thereby attainable.
 It’s not a pipe dream.
 Everyone deserves a fantastic workplace, and can have one now.
 It’s time to get on with it.

 Which people in history inspire you the most?
 Why?